Coast Guard District 7 announces new interactive LNM website for mariners

-This video is a visual how-to guide for the U.S. Coast Guard Navigation Center's interactive maritime safety information website released the week of Dec.
-2, 2024.
-The Coast Guard recently updated the user interface for the Local Notice to Mariners and Light Lists in an effort to modernize and improve the accessibility, accuracy, and overall user experience for mariners and stakeholders.
+This video is a visual guide on how to operate the new U.S. Coast Guard Navigation Center's marine safety information website, Dec.
+12, 2024.
+The Coast Guard recently updated the user interface to the Local Notice to Mariners and Light List in an effort to modernize and improve accessibility, accuracy, and overall user experience for mariners and stakeholders.
 (U.S. Coast Guard video by David Lieberman and Chief Petty Officer Nicole J. Groll)

 |Date Taken: